Democrat Joe Biden says alleged sexual assault 'never happened'

 “No, It is not true.
-I’m saying unequivocally it never, never happened,” Biden said in an interview on MSNBC when asked if he assaulted his aide.
+I’m saying unequivocally it never, never happened,” Biden said in an interview on MSNBC when asked about the accusation, which his campaign had already denied.

 A California woman named Tara Reade, who worked as a staff assistant in Biden’s Senate office from December 1992 to August 1993, has accused Biden in media interviews of pinning her against a wall in 1993, reaching under her skirt and pushing his fingers inside her.